inspec/train/examples/plugins/train-local-rot13/README.md

 ## Relationship between InSpec and Train

 Train itself has no CLI, nor a sophisticated test harness.
-InSpec does have such facilities, so installing and developing Train plugins will require an InSpec installation.
+InSpec does have such facilities, so installing Train plugins will require an InSpec installation.
 You do not need to use or understand InSpec.

+Train plugins may be developed without an InSpec installation.

 ## To Install this as a User